robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 Variables with the test suite scope are available anywhere in the test suite where they are defined or imported.
-They can be created in Variable tables, imported from `resource and variable files`_, or set during the test execution using the BuiltIn_ keyword :name:`Set Suite Variable`.
+They can be created in Variable sections, imported from `resource and variable files`_, or set during the test execution using the BuiltIn_ keyword :name:`Set Suite Variable`.